Clinical Mental Health Counseling (M.A.)

 Applicants for this accelerated program must have a GPA of at least 3.0 and must meet the same admission requirements as all other applicants.
 Students must apply by February 1 of their junior year.
 Those admitted must maintain a 3.0 GPA throughout the bachelor’s part of the program.
 In addition, performance in graduate-level courses is subject to all academic policies and requirements of the Department of Graduate Education, Leadership, & Counseling.

-Students accepted into the School Counseling accelerated program who would like to complete the BA/MA will take the following 15 credits1 of graduate courses2 during their senior year, in addition to the necessary undergraduate courses:
+Students accepted into the CMHC accelerated program (without a DMT concentration) who would like to complete the BA/MA will take the following 15 credits1 of graduate courses2 during their senior year, in addition to the necessary undergraduate courses:

 COUN 500Introduction to Counseling and Helping Professions3